thebriankays/BowlingScoreCalculator/README.md

 - **Entity Framework Core**: Used for data access and manipulation.
 - **MediatR**: Handles the dispatching of commands and queries.
 - **JWT Authentication**: Secures the API endpoints using JSON Web Tokens.
+    - **Local Storage**: For simplicity, JWT tokens are stored in the browser's local storage.
+In practice this would be done in a more secure way.
 - **FluentValidation**: Validates the input models.
+- **Logging**: Microsoft.Extensions.Logging is used for logging application events, errors, and information.
+Logging is configured to output to the console and debug windows.
+Custom logging providers can be added as needed.
+- **Error Handling**:
+    - **Global Error Handling Middleware**: Catches unhandled exceptions in the API and returns a standardized error response.
+Logs errors for debugging and auditing.

 ### Frontend (Razor Pages)